scollier/SATraining/configKubernetes.md

 }
 ```

-* Load the json file into the kubenetes system
+* Load the JSON file into the kubenetes system

 ```bash
 kubectl create -f service.json